nowsecure/auto-azure-extension/overview.md

 ```
 Note: "task: azure-nowsecure-auto-security-test@1" is the main task for security analysis and other tasks above are used to generate Android apk file.

-#### Publish Artifacts
+#### Publish/View Artifacts
-You can add task to publish artifacts from Nowsecure security task as follows
+You can add task to publish artifacts (API results) from Nowsecure security task as follows
 ```
 - task: PublishBuildArtifacts@1
   inputs: